jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

   future.
 I review these files with an eye towards what the *next* change will bring.

-  *"Is this change robust enough to still be useful in the future?"
+  *"Is this change robust enough to still be useful in the future?
-  "Will we throw this out soon after merging it?"*
+  Will we throw this out soon after merging it?"*

 - **Files with few changes**.

-  Files that aren't changed frequently are more likely to be brittle, depending on implicit assumptions.
+  Files that aren't changed frequently are more likely to be brittle.

-  *"Is it possible this change invalidates a long-held, implicit assumption that hasn't been challenged yet?"*
+  Alternatively, it's often the case that infrequently changed files stay unchanged because the change is better made elsewhere.

+  *"Does this change challenge an implicit assumption so that some other part of the code was relying on?
+Is there a better place for this change?"*

 Those two commands (`git stat` and `git heatmap`) are how I kick off my code review: getting a birds-eye view of the change and some historical